zwimer/C-bind/README.md

 ### SystemV vs Non-SystemV

 The most common calling convention of `x86_64` / `amd64` is called SystemV.
 Unless otherwise specified, most major compilers should compile your code to meet this standard.
 This library provides functions for binding functions that follow the SystemV calling convention; functions that are not compliant have an API for them is provided for them as well.
+The default API of this library assumes SystemV functions are being bound.

 ### Thread Safety
 Yes.